damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### SLA Workflow

-Service Engineers can work on any ticket they feel they can contribute to.
-However, tickets should be picked up in the following order to make sure that SLA's are not breached, and customers receive the proper level of service:
+Service Engineers should work on tickets within their assigned support tier as a first prioity, after these are addressed they can work on tickets in any tier.
+Tickets should be picked up in the following order to make sure that SLA's are not breached, and customers receive the proper level of service:

 1. Tickets that are close to breaching "first time to reply" SLA
 1. Tickets that are close to breaching "next time to reply" SLA